Action for Arts

 Out Of Many Voices

-This year we will be delivering a series of workshops across multiple art forms to engage with our local community, providing a platform for positive communication, talking therapy, creative and life skills.
+Delivering a series of workshops across multiple art forms to engage with our local community, providing a platform for positive communication, creative, life and employability skills.

 Young, Gifted and Unheard

-We provide the creative platform through The Laundry Studios, for gifted young people who because of complex social and mental health challenges, are very often hidden and unheard.
-By offering a safe creative space, we open up significant opportunities to nurture and support these young people, building their confidence and coping strategies so they can develop their talents and feel part of our creative community.
+We provide the creative platform for gifted young adults who because of complex social and mental health challenges, are very often hidden and unheard.
+By offering a safe creative space, we open up significant opportunities to nurture and support, building their confidence and coping strategies so they can develop their talents and feel part of our creative community.

-We're fund raising to support our next expedition to Kosovo with a team of creative volunteers and a film crew to make our third visit to the NGO The Ideas Partnership and the community in Fushë Kosovë
+We're fundraising to support our next expedition to Kosovo with a team of creative volunteers and a film crew to make our third visit to the NGO The Ideas Partnership and the community in Fushë Kosovë.
+The objective is to create volunteer and travel experiences that improve the employability of local young people, whilst offering support to the Ashkali community in Kosovo.

-We collaborate with like minded companies, organisations and individuals to facilitate our projects.
-This strategy has proved to be extremely effective for achieving intended outcomes, whilst sustaining our charity throughout the many fluctuations in the economy and cuts to local and national funding.
+We collaborate and partner with like minded companies, organisations and individuals to deliver engagement projects.
+This strategy has proved to be extremely effective for achieving our outcomes, whilst sustaining the charity through fluctuations in the economy and cuts to local and national funding.

 Examples of some of our many successful projects